-This machine is called the Stop and Go.
+This antique gum machine is called the Pulver Stop and Go.
 The policeman inside is holding a stop and go sign.
 When you insert a penny he will turn about 45 degrees to the right and then back again, also vending you a stick of gum.
 Operated by a clockwork mechanism inside.
-If you collect automatons you will love the Pulver machines
+The green porcelain is not common

 Made by the A M Co